UoW-ATM/Mercury/docs/Model.rst

 Mercury is not multi-core or multi-threads.
 The Simpy library is used as the event engine, see `here <https://simpy.readthedocs.io/en/latest/>`_ for more details.

 The agents are instances of several agent types.
-All the agent types are listed below:
+The most important agent types are listed below:

 - Airline Operating Center, tasked with managing the flights,
 - Flight, tasked with operating the trajectory,
-- Network Manager, managing Air Traffic Flow Management delays.
+- Network Manager, managing Air Traffic Flow Management delays,
--
+- Arrival Manager, taking care of inbound flights at each airport,
+- Departure Manger, taking care of outbound traffic,
+- Ground Airports, tasked with "moving" passengers inside the airport, and turnaround processes.

+TBC